AndCake/zino/README.md

 		</script>
 	</comment-form>

 So what does this mean?
 With the events property we can register any kind of event for any part of our component.
-I won't register events to anything outside the component.
+It won't register events to anything outside the component.
 So in this case, we select the form element, but any kind of CSS selector would work, there.
 For example, instead of 'form', we could also use '.comment-form' as the key in our object.

 Within the event's form object, we have defined the submit property, which is a function that handles the event, once it occurs.
 Within this function, we simply tell our store what the new comment's author and content are, the store will deal with the rest.